 In September 2018, I became President-Elect of the International Veterinary Acupuncture Society.
 Based on the by-laws of the organization, my involvement in this position will involve for six years.
-In September 2018, I closed Solano Animal Clinic, officially retiring from Western veterinary medicine.
-This allows me to focus on practicing Eastern Veterinary Medicine.
+In September 2018, I closed Solano Animal Clinic, officially retiring from Western veterinary medicine after 35 years, allowing me to focus on practicing Eastern Veterinary Medicine.

+In 2014, the AVMA admitted the American Academy of Veterinary Acupuncture (AAVA) into the House of Delegates as a constituent allied veterinary organization.
 In April of 2019, I sat for the FAAVA examination and earned the FAAVA standing.
-At this time there are only 27 veterinarians who hold this advanced certification status in the United States.
+As of 2019, there are only 27 veterinarians who hold this advanced certification status in the United States.
 I am very proud of this accomplishment.

-My professional memberships include the International Veterinary Acupuncture Society, IVAS Education Committee, IVAS Point Committee, American Academy of Veterinary Acupuncture, American Veterinary Medical Association, and the El Paso Veterinary Medical Association.
+My professional memberships include the International Veterinary Acupuncture Society, IVAS Education Committee, IVAS Point Committee, American Academy of Veterinary Acupuncture, American Veterinary Medical Association, El Paso Veterinary Medical Association, and the Texas Veterinary Medical Association.

 My interests and hobbies include photography, scuba diving, underwater photography, hiking, class five whitewater rafting, and playing duplicate bridge.
-With my new found free time, my husband, Russell, and I plan to visit and hike all 59 national parks in the US.
+With my new found free time (hopefully), my husband, Russell, and I plan to visit and hike all 59 national parks in the US,